soerr/github-to-rust/README.md

 # Rust Git Pterodactyl Egg Setup

-This README guide will walk you through the process of setting up the Unturned Git Pterodactyl egg with your own GitHub repository.
+This README guide will walk you through the process of setting up the Rust Git Pterodactyl egg with your own GitHub repository.

 ## Overview

 This egg provides an Rust dedicated server with GitHub repository sync capabilities.
-It allows you to manage multiple Unturned servers from a single private GitHub repository.
+It allows you to manage multiple Rust servers from a single private GitHub repository.

 ## Prerequisites